skupperproject/skupper-docs/input/kube-yaml/site-linking.md

    ```
    where `token.yaml` is the name of the YAML file that is saved on your local filesystem.

+   **📌 NOTE**
+   Access to this file provides access to the application network.
+   Protect it appropriately.

+4. Securely transfer the `token.yaml` file to context of the connecting site.
+   If you have both sites available from your terminal session, this step is not required.

-4. On the connecting site, apply the token and check status:
+5. On the connecting site, apply the token and check status:
    ```bash
    kubectl apply -f token.yaml
    kubectl get accesstokens
    NAME            URL                                                                REDEEMED   STATUS   MESSAGE token-to-west   https://10.110.160.132:9090/87426fa9-5623-49af-a612-47d33b7a4200   true       Ready    OK
    ```
+   The GrantServer has validated the AccessToken and redeemed it for a `Link` resource.
+   The connecting site uses `Link` resource to establish an mTLS connection between routers.

-5. On the connecting site, check link status:
+6. On the connecting site, check link status:
    ```bash
    kubectl get link
    NAME            STATUS   REMOTE SITE   MESSAGE